About Huggins

 Jail & Inmate Records

-The Texas County Jail, located in Houston, is the primary detention facility for the county.
-The booking process involves fingerprinting, photographing, and recording personal information of the arrested individuals.
-Inmate lookup is available through the sheriff's office, allowing families and attorneys to track detainees.
-Visitation rules are specific to the facility, typically requiring prior scheduling and adherence to security protocols.
-The bond and bail process follows Missouri state guidelines, allowing for release upon payment of bail set by the court.
+The Texas County Jail in Houston is the primary detention facility for Texas County.
+When someone is arrested, they go through a booking process that includes fingerprinting, photographing, and recording of personal information.
+Families and attorneys can locate detainees through the inmate lookup service provided by the sheriff's office.
+Visitation at the facility requires advance scheduling and strict adherence to security protocols.
+The bond and bail process follows Missouri state guidelines, with release permitted once bail set by the court has been paid.

 Criminal Records

-Criminal records in Texas County encompass felony, misdemeanor, traffic offenses, and sex offender registry information.
-The Texas County Sheriff's Office and local police departments maintain these records.
+Criminal records in Texas County cover felony, misdemeanor, traffic offenses, and sex offender registry information.
 To run a background check, residents can contact the Missouri State Highway Patrol's Criminal Justice Information Services Division.
-The Missouri Bureau of Investigation provides additional resources for accessing statewide criminal records, offering a comprehensive view of an individual's criminal history.
+The Missouri State Highway Patrol provides additional resources for accessing statewide criminal records, offering a view of an individual's criminal history.

 Economy & Demographics